Southern Streak o’ Lean

 • It’s just plain delicious!

-🛒 Ingredient Notes
+Ingredient Notes

 All ingredients needed for the recipe.

 This post contains affiliate links.
-Lana’s Cooking is reader supported and earns a tiny commission at no extra cost to you when you shop from our links.
+Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

-• Salt Pork (Salt pork is very easy to find anywhere throughout the south.
-It should be available in most other areas because of its association with baked beans.)
+• Salt Pork — Salt pork is very easy to find anywhere throughout the South.
+It should be available in most other areas because of its association with baked beans.

-• Peanut Oil (I use peanut oil for any frying because it has a high smoking point.
-Canola or vegetable oil can be used as well.)
+• Peanut Oil — I use peanut oil for any frying because it has a high smoking point.
+Canola or vegetable oil can be used as well.

-• Black Pepper (No salt is needed because… *salt* pork.)
+• Black Pepper — No salt is needed because… *salt* pork.

-• All-Purpose Flour (Makes a lovely crispy fried coating.)
+• All-Purpose Flour — Makes a lovely crispy fried coating.

-• Buttermilk or Regular Milk (You’ll soak the salt pork to draw out some of the salt before cooking.)
+• Buttermilk or Regular Milk — You’ll soak the salt pork to draw out some of the salt before cooking.

 Note that the amounts given in the recipe are merely estimates.
 It’s very hard to give exact measurements because it’s one of those old recipes where you use what you need at the moment.

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-🔪 How to Cook Streak o’ Lean
+How to Cook Streak o’ Lean

 So how do you cook Streak o’ Lean?
 Well, you start with some salt pork.
 It’s the same thing that you use to season a pot of greens or a pot of baked beans.

 1. The first step is to soak the salt pork.
-This step draws out a lot of the salt and, believe me, you don’t want to skip this.
+This step draws out a lot of the salt, and believe me, you don’t want to skip this.
 I know some restaurants that don’t soak it at all, just fry it up, but I prefer to draw out some of the salt first.
-Remove the salt pork from the milk letting most of it drain away.
+Remove the salt pork from the milk, letting most of it drain away.
 Discard the milk.

 2. Place the salt pork on a board or pan and sprinkle it liberally with ground pepper.